nicholasdille/container-slides/120_kubernetes/rbac/service_account.md

 ## Prevent token mounting 2/2

-Don't want the service account to be mounted?
+Don't want a service account to be mounted?

 Disable token mounting in `ServiceAccount`: